 We sent them 3 million faxes, earned 214 million impressions with $0 media spend and got cease and desist letters from representatives in six states.
 But the best part?
 15 of those bills were buried.
 Now that’s how you fight hate with love.

-The Nike+ FuelBand tracks your activity and converts your effort into NikeFuel, a universal metric that lets anyone compare and compete with each other — regardless of age, size or gender.
-With this new offering, Nike+ had to evolve from the world's largest online running community into a platform for runners and FuelBand users alike.
+The Nike+ FuelBand tracks your activity and converts it into NikeFuel, a universal metric that lets anyone compare and compete with each other — regardless of age, size or gender.

-I was the lead writer on the project under my Creative Director Keith Byrne, and collaborated with an amazing team of technologists, UX designers, producers and visual designers to help bring this monster to life.
+I was lead writer on the project and collaborated with an amazing team of technologists, designers and coders to bring this monster to life.
 It was covered by every major press outlet and won pretty much every award in the industry.

-No one cares about ad awards except for people in advertising; it’s one big circle jerk.
+Ad awards are one big circle jerk.
 So my friend Soheil and I decided to take the piss out of them with the Handys, the world's first award show where you can award yourself.
 Just go to handyawards.org on your phone and shake it like there's no tomorrow to win one today.

 Much to my relief, people loved it.
-The Adweek write-up was shared on Facebook more than 22,000 times in two days, making it one of their most popular articles of the year.
-It was also picked up overseas in the UK, Germany, Brazil, Asia and beyond.
+The Adweek write-up was one of their most popular articles of the year.

 CREDITS